DS-100/sp24-grad/gradproject.md

 ### [Component 2] Project Write-Up

 This is a single PDF that summarizes your workflow and what you have learned.
 It should be structured as a research paper and include a title, list of authors, abstract, introduction, description of data, methodology, summary of results, discussion, conclusion, and references.
-Make sure to number figures and tables, include informative captions and ensure you include the provenance of the figures in the main narrative.
+Make sure to number figures and tables, include informative captions, and ensure you include the provenance of the figures in the main narrative.
 We encourage you to render the PDF using LaTeX, but we will not be able to provide assistance with LaTeX-related issues.

 Specifically, you should ensure you address the following in the narrative: